Majulah Singapura: Other uses

-The national anthem has lent its name to the Majulah Connection, a Singapore-based not-for-profit organization set up November 2002 to connect Singapore with overseas Singaporeans and friends of Singapore.
-The organisation was formally established as a non-governmental organization (NGO) in January 2003.
+The national anthem has lent its name to the Majulah Connection, a Singapore-based not-for-profit organisation set up November 2002 to connect Singapore with overseas Singaporeans and friends of Singapore.
+The organisation was formally established as a non-governmental organisation (NGO) in January 2003.

 Guidelines for use

 The use of the national anthem is governed by Part IV of the Singapore Arms and Flag and National Anthem Rules made under the Singapore Arms and Flag and National Anthem Act.
 These rules provide as follows: